 5212 W Broad St. Columbus, OH 43228 | Click Here For Directions

 The heart is evaluated with duplex/color.
-The scan evaluates the overall function of the heart, wall thickness, chamber sizes, all four valves, murmurs, and can rule out Pulmonary Effusion.
+The scan evaluates the overall function of the heart, wall thickness, chamber sizes, all four valves, murmurs, and can rule out Pericardial Effusion.

-The abdominal aorta is scanned using duplex/color ultrasound to identify the presence and location (infrarenal) of an aneurysm.
+The abdominal aorta is scanned using duplex/color ultrasound to identify the presence and location of an aneurysm.
 Any dilatation of the aorta above 3 cm would be reported as abnormal.
-The presence of flow reducing lesions can also be identified.
+The survival rate from a ruptured abdominal aortic aneurysm is very low.